 Most adults who have crossed 65- years of age are encouraged to be active.
-A minimum of 30 minutes of exercise should be performed as a physical activity.
+A minimum of 30 minutes of exercise should be performed as physical activity.
 Maybe a moderate kind of aerobic activity would break your sweat.
 Further muscle exercise in a counted set is good for health.

-Wise Choice in Home provides home care packages in sydney for aged or disabled people.
+Wise Choice in Home provides home care packages in Sydney for aged or disabled people.
 To know more about the aged care service, contact us!